-In the study reported in [12]-[13], for the TSMC 40nm library, the ranking of candidates in terms of the decapsulation time is 1.
-NewHope, 2.
-Kyber, 3.
-Frodo-KEM for the security level 1, and 1.
+In the study reported in [12], for the TSMC 40nm library, the ranking of candidates in terms of the decapsulation time is 1.
 Kyber, 2.
 NewHope, 3.
-Frodo-KEM for the security level 5.
-FrodoKEM lags behind the NewHope by a factor larger than 46 for the security level 1, and 280 for the security level 5.
-In terms of the power usage, the differences among all three candidates are very small.
-In terms of energy usage, NewHope and Kyber are very close to each other, and FrodoKEM lags behind by more than two orders of magnitude.
+Frodo-KEM.
+The difference between positions 1 and 2 is by a factor of 1.8 for the security level 1, and 7% for the security level 5.
+FrodoKEM lags behind NewHope by a factor larger than 46 for the security level 1, and 280 for the security level 5.
+In terms of the power usage, the differences among all three candidates are very small, and their ranking identical to that for the decapsulation time.
+In terms of energy usage, Kyber and NewHope are very close to each other, and FrodoKEM lags behind by more than two orders of magnitude.